 Phone: 1.800.731.4000 (North America)

 Fishing licenses outside the National Parks can be purchased from select sporting goods stores, convenience stores and/or gas stations.
 Call 1.888.944.5494 for the location nearest to you.
 Hunting and special licensing requirements vary depending on the type of hunting.
 Hunting is absolutely prohibited in the National Parks.
 For more information contact:

 Edmonton AB, T5K 2M4

-As part of a front line defense against pests and diseases, certain items are restricted or prohibited because they can harbour foreign animals and plant pests and diseases that could pose a risk to humans, plant or animal health and cause irreparable harm to Canada’s crops, livestock, pets and environment.
-Because of this threat, traveller are required to declare any meats, fruits, vegetables, plants, animals, and plant or animal products they bring into the country.
+As part of a front line defense against pests and diseases, certain items are restricted or prohibited because they can harbour foreign pests and diseases that could pose a risk to humans, plant, or animal health and cause irreparable harm to Canada’s crops, livestock, pets and environment.
+Because of this threat, travellers are required to declare any meats, fruits, vegetables, plants, animals, and plant or animal products they bring into the country.